 I walked into the overcrowded shelter.
 This was my first time to “evaluate” cats.
 How was I to decide what’s considered adoptable and what’s considered disposable?
 To me all of them deserve a second chance.
 I was told to concentrate on the kittens, adults with unique coloring and the completely social animals with no negative owner surrender notes.
-Struggling through my evaluations and to my surprise I came across a tiny 7 week-old black kitten overcast behind his litter crowded litter box.
+I was struggling through my evaluations and to my surprise I came across a tiny 7 week-old black kitten overcast behind his litter box.
 It was malnourished, frightened, defensive and over 4 weeks old.
 Needless to say, everything I was told to avoid in selecting an animal!
 At first glance I recognized fear in his eyes but upon further examination I empathized with his emotions and rationalized his fears.
 I knew what his outcome was had I not have stepped in.
 I begged to take him home and after much coercion I was ecstatic when my plea was granted.
 His name was Faron.

 After a brief period of time caring for Faron, I discovered how precious he truly was.
 In less than a week he was a social butterfly eager to find his forever home.
 The perfect kitten soft, talkative, playfully quarky, and loving.
 I was in love.

 Soon it was time for his adoption.
 Feelings of uncertainty overwhelmed me as I witnessed him carried off with his new family holding his bag close in hand; I couldn’t control my tears.
 There was no point in fighting the inevitable much longer.
 Part of me knew it was a loosing battle.
 My foster kitten, Faron, finally found his perfect home.